Economy

 EU Emissions Trading System

-Greenhouse gas emissions directly linked to the production process of Norðurál fall under the scope of EU’s emission trading system (ETS).
+Greenhouse gas emissions linked to the production process of Norðurál fall under the scope of EU’s emission trading system (ETS).
 Its aim is to reduce emissions from the production processes of major industrial concerns in Europe, where companies must purchase emissions allowances.
-The trading system therefore functions as an economic incentive for industrial concerns to reduce emissions.
+The EU ETS therefore functions as an economic incentive for businesses to reduce their emissions.

 Business integrity